jackfood/Half-codeInterpreter/Readme.md

 - Click the "Enable Auto Paste & Execute" button to enable automatic code pasting and execution.

-- When enabled, the tool will periodically check your clipboard for Python code.
+- When enabled, the tool will periodically (every 2 seconds) check your clipboard for Python code.
 If it detects the word 'import' in your clipboard, it will automatically paste and execute the code.
+It also compares whether the data in the existing python code input area is the same as the clipboard data.
+If it is the same, it will prevent copying and execute the code to prevent duplicate running of the code every 2 seconds, afterwhich, it will continue to listen until user clicked on the "Disable Auto Paste & Execute" button.

 - To disable this feature, click the "Disable Auto Paste & Execute" button.